pujaKumari471/AdColony-AdobeAIR-SDK/README.md

 AdColony AIR Native Extension
 ==================================
-Modified: 2017/10/06
+Modified: 2018/02/13
-Android SDK Version: 3.2.1
+Android SDK Version: 3.3.1
-iOS SDK Version: 3.2.1
+iOS SDK Version: 3.3.1
-Native Extension Version: 3.2.1
+Native Extension Version: 3.3.1

 ## Overview
 AdColony delivers zero-buffering, [full-screen Instant-Play™ HD video](https://www.adcolony.com/technology/instant-play/), [interactive Aurora™ Video](https://www.adcolony.com/technology/auroravideo), and Aurora™ Playable ads that can be displayed anywhere within your application.
 Our advertising SDK is trusted by the world’s top gaming and non-gaming publishers, delivering them the highest monetization opportunities from brand and performance advertisers.
 AdColony’s SDK can monetize a wide range of ad formats including in-stream/pre-roll, out-stream/interstitial and V4VC™, a secure system for rewarding users of your app with virtual currency upon the completion of video and playable ads.

 ## Release Notes

-#### Key Features of the SDK 3.2:
+#### Key Features of the SDK 3.3:
-* iOS 11 and Android Oreo compatibility along with several bugs fixes, stabilty and security improvements
-* User experience improvements via enhanced skippability controls and a new mute/unmute feature
-* Post-install events APIs
-* Crash reporting and a new convenient test mode feature
+* Added Integral Ad Science (IAS) for viewability measurement.
+* iPhone X support
+* Several bug fixes, memory usage optimizations, and stability improvements.